onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 - to update AC deployState: in a scenario that "AutomationComposition.deployState" is in a kind of transitional state (example DEPLOYING), if all  - AC elements are moved properly to the specific state, the "AutomationComposition.deployState" will be updated to that and saved to DB
 - to update AC lockState: in a scenario that "AutomationComposition.lockState" is in a kind of transitional state (example LOCKING), if all  - AC elements are moved properly to the specific state, the "AutomationComposition.lockState" will be updated to that and saved to DB
 - to delete AC Instance: in a scenario that "AutomationComposition.deployState" is in DELETING, if all  - AC elements are moved properly to DELETED, the AC Instance will be deleted from DB
-- to retry AUTOMATION_COMPOSITION_DEPLOY/AUTOMATION_COMPOSITION_STATE_CHANGE messages. if there is a AC Element not in the proper state, it will retry a broadcast message
+- to retry AUTOMATION_COMPOSITION_DEPLOY/AUTOMATION_COMPOSITION_STATE_CHANGE messages. if there is an AC instance with startPhase completed, it will be moved to the next startPhase and retry a broadcast message with the new startPhase
+- to send sync message to all participants replica: in scenario where AC instance transition is fully completed

-The solution Design of retry, timeout, and reporting for all Participant message dialogues are implemented into the monitoring execution.
+The solution Design timeout and reporting for all Participant message dialogues are implemented into the monitoring execution.

-- Spring Scheduling inserts the task to monitor retry execution into ThreadPoolExecutor
+- Spring Scheduling inserts the task to monitor timeout execution into ThreadPoolExecutor
 - ThreadPoolExecutor executes the task
-- a message will be retry if runtime-ACM do no receive Act message before MaxWaitMs milliseconds
+- set AC instance stateChangeResult in timeout, if ACM-runtime do no receive Act message before MaxWaitMs milliseconds

 Design of Exception handling
 ****************************
 GlobalControllerExceptionHandler
 ++++++++++++++++++++++++++++++++
-If error occurred during the Rest Api call, runtime-ACM responses with a proper status error code and a JSON message error.
+If error occurred during the Rest Api call, ACM-runtime responses with a proper status error code and a JSON message error.
-This class is implemented to intercept and handle AutomationCompositionException, PfModelException and PfModelRuntimeException if they are thrown during the Rest Ali calls.
+This class is implemented to intercept and handle AutomationCompositionException and PfModelRuntimeException if they are thrown during the Rest Ali calls.
 All of those classes must implement ErrorResponseInfo that contains message error and status response code.
 So the Exception is converted in JSON message.

 RuntimeErrorController
 ++++++++++++++++++++++
-If wrong end-point is called or an Exception not intercepted by GlobalControllerExceptionHandler, runtime-ACM responses with a proper status error code and a JSON message error.
+If wrong end-point is called or an Exception not intercepted by GlobalControllerExceptionHandler, ACM-runtime responses with a proper status error code and a JSON message error.
 This class is implemented to redirect the standard Web error page to a JSON message error.
 Typically that happen when a wrong end-point is called, but also could be happen for not authorized call, or any other Exception not intercepted by GlobalControllerExceptionHandler.